 Mortgages today are considered “Jumbo” when the loan amount exceeds the prevailing conforming loan limit.
-In most parts of the country, Nevada and Clark County included, the conforming loan limit is $484,350.
+In most parts of the country, Nevada and Clark County included, the conforming loan limit for 2024 is $766,550.
 But in places where local real estate values are much higher compared to other parts of the country, these places are labeled “high cost.”

-The first decision to make when choosing a jumbo mortgage is whether to take out a fixed rate loan or an adjustable rate mortgage.
+The first decision to make when choosing a jumbo mortgage is whether to take out a fixed rate loan or an adjustable-rate mortgage.
 Depending upon a couple of considerations, one or the other will be your ideal choice.
-When someone is buying a higher end home and intends to keep the property for the long haul, a fixed rate loan is probably the best choice.
+When someone is buying a higher-end home and intends to keep the property for the long haul, a fixed-rate loan is probably the best choice.

 A fixed rate loan means the rate will never change which then means the monthly payment for the mortgage will never change.
 This consistency allows homeowners to more easily plan for the future, knowing what the monthly payment will be several years from now.
 If the homeowners decide to take out impounds, or escrow accounts, those will change over the years and taxes and insurance change.
-But the principal and interest payment won’t.
+But the principal and interest payments won’t.

 An adjustable rate mortgage will have lower start rates compared to fixed-rate products.
 The start rate on an adjustable rate loan, or ARM, can be one to two percent lower than prevailing fixed rate programs.
 ARMs can typically adjust once every six to twelve months, but only under predetermined times and terms.
 ARMs are tied to a specific index and when a margin is added, the new note rate is prepared.

-The allure of an adjustable rate mortgage is the low start rate.
+The allure of an adjustable-rate mortgage is the low start rate.
 Today the more popular ARM choices come in the form of a hybrid mortgage.
 A hybrid is a loan where the initial rate is fixed for a relatively brief period, say five or seven years.
 Start rates on hybrids are also lower compared to prevailing fixed rates.

-Borrowers can select a loan term as short as 10 years up to 30, with some programs offering 40 year amortization periods.
+Borrowers can select a loan term as short as 10 years up to 30, with some programs offering 40-year amortization periods.
 You’ll want to review these options with your loan officer but in general the longer the loan term the lower the monthly payment.
 The other side is the amount of interest paid over the life of the loan.
-Shorter term loans have higher payments but over time, less interest is paid to the lender.
+Shorter-term loans have higher payments but over time, less interest is paid to the lender.

 Once the loan program and term are selected, borrowers have additional choices.
 Each loan program offers different interest rates.
 Different rates will affect the monthly payment and the borrower can choose which rate is best for that individual’s personal situation.
 Lenders issue rates every day and provide different choices.
-Consider a jumbo, 30 year fixed rate loan.
+Consider a jumbo, 30-year fixed-rate loan.
 A rate might be 4 percent with zero discount points.

-Jumbo Down Payment:
+Jumbo Down Payment Las Vegas:

 Qualified buyers can pick from an assortment of down payment options, all the way up to 95%.
-The 10% and 5% down Jumbo options are especially popular for first-time buyers or homeowners that are waiting on a pending sale of their current home.
-Buyers can read all about the Jumbo Purchase requirements on the website.
+The 10% and 5% down Jumbo options are especially popular for first-time buyers or homeowners who are waiting on a pending sale of their current home.
+Or they just want to retain as much cash as possible for other investments.

 Current homeowners can also learn about assorted cash-out and rate-term refinance opportunities on the Jumbo Refinance page.

-Contact us today by calling the number above, or just submit the Quick Form on this page.
+Contact us today by calling the number above, or just submit the Quick Request Form on this page.